MAC-10: 1994 assault weapons ban in the U.S.

+The civilian, semi-automatic pistol version of the MAC-10 was affected by the U.S. Federal Assault Weapons Ban enacted in 1994.
+The ban remained in effect until 2004.

+Although the civilian MAC-10 differed mechanically from the original military submachine gun, it still met the law’s definition of an assault weapon.
+It was derived from a design originally intended for automatic fire.
+It also exceeded the unloaded weight limit of 1.4 kilograms (50 ounces).
+The civilian MAC-10 weighs approximately 2.84 kilograms (100.16 ounces).

+The pistol also featured a threaded barrel capable of accepting accessories such as a suppressor or flash suppressor.
+In addition, it used magazines with capacities of up to 32 rounds.

-Additionally, the magazine capacity is 32 rounds.
-In response, Wayne Daniel redesigned the M-11 by eliminating the threaded barrel and creating a new magazine release that would only allow the firearm to accept a new 10-round magazine, as the 1994 Assault Weapons Ban mandated.
-The new firearm was called the PM11/9.
+In response, Wayne Daniel redesigned the M-11 platform to comply with the ban.
+The revised design removed the threaded barrel and modified the magazine release to accept only 10-round magazines.
+This compliant version was marketed as the PM11/9.

 Foreign copies and derivatives

 BXP

 The BXP is a 9 mm submachine gun developed in the mid-1980s by the South African company Mechem (currently a division of Denel, formerly under ARMSCOR) and brought into production in 1984.
 Due to international arms embargoes of Apartheid South Africa, the country was forced to design and manufacture their own weapons.
 The weapon was intended for use by security forces.
 The manufacturing rights have changed hands several times, passing from Mechem to Milkor Marketing and later to Truvelo Armoury, the current manufacturer (as of 2009).

 Cobra carbine

 The Cobra carbine is a semi-automatic firearm of Rhodesian origin manufactured during the Rhodesian Bush War Era as a self-defense weapon for farmers and is chambered for the 9×19mm Parabellum round.
 The layout of this weapon is somewhat based on the Uzi submachine gun.